eeditiones/jinks-templates/README.md

 **🏗️ Robust Architecture** - AST-based parsing and compilation for better performance

 **📝 Frontmatter Support** - Extend template context with embedded configuration

+**🔗 Template Inheritance** - Create a hierarchy of templates with block-based inheritance

 **🔧 Developer Experience** - Familiar syntax inspired by Nunjucks and JSX